Hornet07/KinectVR/README.md

 # KinectVR
-OpenVR driver for Xbox Kinect
+It doesn't work at all for now